phalcon/documentation/docs/autoload.md

 The component offers options for loading files based on their class, file name, directories on your file system as well as file extensions.

 ## Registration
 Usually, we would use the [spl_autoload_register()][spl-autoload-register] to register a custom autoloader for our application.
 [Phalcon\Autoload\Loader][loader] hides this complexity.
-After you define all your namespaces, classes, directories, and files you will need to call the `register()` function, and the autoloader is ready to be used.
+After you define all your namespaces, classes, directories and files you will need to call the `register()` function, and the autoloader is ready to be used.

 ```php
 <?php